ryan-p-randall/research-notebook/capal16.md

 Burt's article describes the cultural work done at the Bronzeville library, but doesn't present examples of its content in detail.
 Of course, what worked in that context would not work in every context.
 So instead of suggesting that every library mimic the interventions that succeeded under those historical conditions of possibility, let's look at guiding principles that might be able to travel across contexts.
 Librarians like Maria Accardi, Andrea Baer, James Elmborg, and Barbara Fister have written at length about how the library is a space of learning and pedagogy.
 Many of these writers invoke critical pedagogy like that developed by Paulo Freire or bell hooks, which is often referred to as "libratory" or "problem-posing" pedagogy.

 A fundamental practice of this style of teaching is that instead of trying to push the truth out at students, a "banking model" in which "learning" mostly consists of amassing these unexamined nuggets of knowledge {==Slide: cartoon 1970s Smaug with jewels?==}, teachers can more productively work with students to address problems together.
 This works for certain types of content more than for others, of course—if I were to stand up here and talk about highly technical computer programs that require a specific sequence of computer commands, this problem-posing approach would likely miss the mark.
 But for learners engaging subjects like personal or community identity, ethic studies, issues of social, juridical, or economic oppression, etc.—all of which even young students are likely to have personal experience with—a problem-posing approach seems both prudent and productive.

+Things to add:

+- Maybe mention that Wyoming library that hosted a talk about Islam as a more recent example, in addition to the historical one of Bronzeville's library?
+- Perhaps briefly mention Radway & Anderson, since I'm much more relying on Wiegand & Giroux here (also: explicitly refer to Giroux!)